 A team is allowed two defaults per sport per season.
 Any request after the second default will be counted as a forfeit.

-- Sportsmanship – Game is ended by staff for sportsmanship-related
+- Sportsmanship – Game is ended by staff for sportsmanship-related issues.

-The Activities Sports staff should be notified of all injuries sustained during play.
+The Sports Activities staff should be notified of all injuries sustained during play.
 If needed, the participant will be given first aid, referred to a physician and/or the Student Health Center or an ambulance may be summoned to respond to an injury.

 An accident/injury report will be completed for all injuries.
 Participants are to follow return to play protocols specified by their health care provider (additionally Jodi Howard, ATC for Competitive Sports).